Belongs to: game birds

 Key facts

-Chunky gamebird, commonly of agricultural land, often seen in small flocks (coveys)
+Chunky gamebird, commonly of agricultural land, often seen in small flocks (known as coveys)

 Habitat: heaths and fields